Updated on June 14th, 2023 by Ben Reynolds

 The good news is you don’t even have to search for these businesses.
 There is a list of 48 businesses with 50+ years of consecutive dividend increases called the Dividend Kings list.

 Nothing says ‘strong and durable competitive advantages and shareholder friendly management’ like 50 or more years of paying rising dividends in a row.

 Coca-Cola (one of Buffett’s biggest investments) is a Dividend King.
 There are many other well-known stocks in the Dividend Kings list, including:

 You may read this and think: “these businesses may have a history of success, but isn’t their run over”?

 Investors have wasted tremendous sums of money chasing ‘the new hot stock’.
-You cannot benefit from the snowball effect by investing in businesses that are unproven.
-Steady dependable results lead to wealth multiplication.
+It is steady dependable results that lead to long-term wealth multiplication.

 What would happen if you had invested in some of the most well-known Dividend Kings in 1990?

 The 7 example businesses below all had 25+ years of consecutive dividend increases by the end of 1990.
 They were well-known, blue-chip stocks in 1990.

 It didn’t take a genius to buy and hold them…